 Breathe in Yoga & Exhale the Muse… Writing and Yoga are soul mates.
 Yoga reveals insights; Writing is the recorder.
 Yoga balances the rhythms of breath; Writing surfs breath through oceans of language.
 Yoga taps the unconscious mind; Writing transcribes the wisdom of the unconscious.
 Writing requires work; Yoga is the assistant.
 Writing is an offering to the world; Yoga eases the offering’s sacrifice.
 Writing is a solo act; Yoga provides community.

-From the Heart to the Page: Writing & Yoga Workshop 1-day intensive Agust 2015 in Bellingham, WA USA with writer/yogini Stephanie Renee dos Santos Click here
+From the Heart to the Page: Writing & Yoga Workshop 1-day intensive August 2015 (exact dates to-be-announced) in Bellingham, WA USA with writer/yogini Stephanie Renee dos Santos Click here

-The Fundamentals of Storytelling: Writing & Yoga Workshop, 3-day intensive September 18-20, 2015 in Fairhaven, WA USA w/ bestselling author Barbara Kyle and yogini Stephanie Renee dos Santos Click here
+Magic and Verve in Your Writing & Yoga Workshop, 3-day intensive June 20-22, 2015 in Fairhaven, WA USA w/ bestselling author Barbara Kyle and yogini Stephanie Renee dos Santos Click here

 See you at the next workshop!